 Your Company was assigned a Long-Term Issuer Rating of 'IND A+' by India Ratings and Research (Ind-Ra).

-13. SECRETARIAL STANDARDS
+16. SECRETARIAL STANDARDS

-The Company has complied with the applicable Secretarial Standards issued by the Institute of Company Secretaries of India.
+During the year, the Company is in compliance with the applicable Secretarial Standards issued by the Institute of Company Secretaries of India (ICSI).